pelias-deprecated/vagrant/README.md

 Tweaking Things
 ---------------
-* the vagrant_chef.rb file is your primary means of overriding any default values.
+* the vagrant_chef.rb file is your primary means of overriding any default values
+* as an example, let's presume you want to load osm data for locations in Italy and Germany:

 #### geonames
-* multiple geoname countries can be loaded by editing the geonames array followed by `vagrant provision`:
+* multiple geoname countries can be loaded by editing the geonames array followed by `vagrant provision` (or `vagrant up` if you haven't yet started the instance):
 ```
   'geonames' => {
     'index_data' => true,